'nglesq' is the title of a linguistic project I've been working on that I want to showcase for you upon this page

 barj ("barge")

-Here are two entirely nglesq sentences accompanied by common English versions:
+here are two entirely nglesk sentences accompanied by common English versions:

-the duraeshun uv yor pinanc iz set at tuu yeirsz
+the duraeshn uv yor pinanc iz set at tuu yeirsz

 ("The duration of your penance is set at two years.")